JohnCAdrian/simple-faq-master/README.md

 ![thumbnail](https://github.com/user-attachments/assets/2ddd5560-ab78-42b9-98e9-fd85f2b6419b)

-## Welcome! 👋
+## Summary of project

-Welcome to this responsive web coding challenge.

-[devChallenges.io](https://devchallenges.io/) challenges are designed to help you enhance your coding skills by building realistic projects.
+This is a responsive web coding challenge.[devChallenges.io](https://devchallenges.io/) challenges are designed to help you enhance your coding skills by building realistic projects.

-**Suggested Skills to practice: HTML and CSS**
+**Preferred Tech Stack: HTML and CSS*

 ## The challenge